-The amount of aid and type your student can receive depends on the cost of attendance at the school your student chooses, enrollment status as a full-time or part-time student, plans to attend school for a full academic year or less, and the student’s financial need as determined by the FAFSA.
+The amount of aid and type your student can receive depends on the cost of attendance at the school your student chooses, enrollment status (full-time or part-time student), plans to attend school for a full academic year or less, and the student’s financial need as determined by the FAFSA.

 Contributions expected from the student and from his or her parents are considered in establishing financial need and determining eligibility for financial aid.
 The expected family contribution (EFC) is calculated using a mathematical formula established by Congress.
 This formula analyzes a number of factors to determine financial need, including the following:

 The expected family contribution is subtracted from the cost of attendance.
 The remaining figure is the student’s maximum eligibility for need-based federal student financial aid and other scholarships.
 However, federal student aid and institutional scholarships are limited, and students should not assume that their full need will be met.
 Parents should be aware that supplementary programs, such as the Parent PLUS Loan, may be a necessary part of funding their student’s education.

 Click here to access the EFC Calculator to get an early look at what you can expect when you fill out the FAFSA.
 This is a tool that can be very helpful in getting a pre-FAFSA determination.
 The Expected Family Contribution (EFC) is how much you will be expected to contribute to college costs, and it helps determine how much financial need you have.

 Awards for most Federal Student Aid are based on some form of financial need, beginning with the cost of attendance.
 The Cost of Attendance for a student is an estimate of that student’s educational expenses for the period of enrollment and is used to determine the maximum amount of financial aid a student can receive for the academic year.

 Used to award student financial aid, the Office of Financial Aid collects information to prepare standard costs on an annual basis.
 Costs are determined to reflect a modest, but adequate standard of living.

 What does the Cost of Attendance include?